TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         update: yes (special, see description in 'update' section above)
         default: no

+    disks.*.refreservation:

+        Specifies a refreservation for this disk.
+This property controls the minimum amount of space reserved for a given disk.
+See also the zfs(1) man page's description of refreservation.

+        type: integer number of MiB
+        vmtype: KVM
+        listable: no
+        create: yes
+        update: yes (special, see description in 'update' section above)
+        default: size of the disk

     disks.*.size:

         Size of disk in MiB.
 You should only specify this parameter if you've